Batch Ingest

 Register batch autoingest sources with the API

 When creating or updating a table, you can optionally register an object store and notification queue.
-Hydrolix consumes data from the object store in batches into the table when a message is received in the notification queue.
+When the notification queue receives a message, Hydrolix consumes data from the object store in batches into the table

 To register a notification queue, set it as the source